ThusharaX/C-programming/README.md

 # C programming

 - 🌱 This is a repository for C programming related questions.
-- 👯 You are all welcome to contribute.
+- 👯 You are all welcome to contribute